darinz/ML/02_generative_learning/01_gda.md

 ```math
 = \log \prod_{i=1}^n p(x^{(i)}|y^{(i)}; \mu_0, \mu_1, \Sigma) p(y^{(i)}; \phi)
 ```

+**The likelihood intuition:** We want to find parameters that make our observed data as likely as possible.
+This means finding means that are close to the data points in each class, and a covariance that captures the spread of the data.

 **Parameter Estimation via Maximum Likelihood:**
 The MLE for $\phi$, $\mu_0$, $\mu_1$, and $\Sigma$ can be derived by maximizing the log-likelihood: